-(d) Notwithstanding subdivision (c), a customer may elect service from an alternate provider at any time, upon payment of a fee to the department of any uncollected amounts equivalent to the department's net unavoidable cost of power procurement, including any financing costs, attributable to that customer, as determined by the department.
-The department's net unavoidable cost shall be calculated as the difference, if any, between the department's total actual procurement costs and the rates collected by the department from the customer during the term of service.
-Any amounts due pursuant to this section for the purchase of power may be payable in installments over a term coincident with the term of bonds issued to finance the purchase of such power.
+(d) A customer may elect service from an alternate provider at any time, upon payment of a fee to the department of any uncollected amounts equivalent to the department's net unavoidable cost of power procurement, including any financing costs, attributable to that customer, as determined by the department.
+The department's net unavoidable cost shall be calculated as the difference, if any, between the department's total actual procurement costs and the revenues collected by the department from the customer during the term of service with the department.
+Any amounts due pursuant to this subdivision for the purchase of power may be payable in installments over a term coincident with the term of bonds issued to finance the purchase of such power. (e) A retail end use customer may elect service from an alternate provider at any time, upon payment of a fee to the department equivalent to the department’s unpreventable cost of power procurement after the term of service with the department that is directly attributable to that customer, as determined by the department.
+The commission shall be responsible for implementing the methodology used by the department to determine the fee set forth in this subsection.
+Amounts due pursuant to this subdivision, if any, may be payable in installments over a length of time equal to the term of bonds.

-(e) If a retail end use customer previously served by an alternate provider acquires service from an electrical corporation, the department may impose a fee equivalent to any unavoidable costs imposed on the department's portfolio attributable to the load of that customer, if the fee is necessary to avoid imposing costs on other customers of the electrical corporation, or on the state.
+(f) If a retail end use customer previously served by an alternate provider acquires service from an electrical corporation, the department may impose a fee equivalent to any unavoidable costs imposed on the department's portfolio attributable to the load of that customer, if the fee is necessary to avoid imposing costs on other customers of the electrical corporation, or on the state.
 In the case of a customer who is involuntarily returned to electrical corporation service by an alternate provider, any such fee shall be the obligation of he alternative provider.
 As a condition of its registration pursuant to Section 394 of the Public Utilities Code, an alternative provider shall post a bond or demonstrate insurance sufficient to cover such a fee.

 (g) In the case of a customer who reduces or discontinues purchasing power from an electrical corporation as a result of the installation of a new generation facility which serves load previously served by the electrical corporation, the department may reduce the amounts payable pursuant to subdivision (d) to the extent the new generation facility contributes to a net reduction in the department’s revenue requirement on a per kilowatt hour basis.

+(h) Notwithstanding any other provision of this section, customers installing self generation or cogeneration pursuant to Section 218 of the Public Utilities Code shall be exempt from subdivision (e) provided the customer has given at least 180 days prior notification to the department.
+Installations occurring within 180 days from the effective date of this section shall be exempt from the notice provisions set forth in this subdivision.

-(h) Within 90 days of the effective date of this section, and annually thereafter, the department shall conduct an alternate provider open enrollment period.
+(i) Within 90 days after the effective date of this section, and bi-annually thereafter, the department shall conduct an alternate provider open enrollment period.
 At the beginning of the period, the department shall publish a summary of power purchase obligations incurred to serve its customers.
+Customers electing service from an alternate provider during an open enrollment period must submit the notice to switch to the electrical corporation within 60 days.
 During the open enrollment: